mfem/web/src/gpu-tips-n-tricks.md

 similarly to ensure synchronized data on the device one should use `Read()`.

 ## Do not use `GetData()`:
-Do not use `GetData()` to use a pointer on GPU since this will always return the host pointer wihtout synchronizing the data.
+Do not use `GetData()` to use a pointer on GPU since this will always return the host pointer without synchronizing the data.

 ## Tracking data movements and allocations:
 Defining the `MFEM_TRACK_CUDA_MEM` macro while building can help you see when data is transferred, allocated, etc.